Zipline - Canopy Tours in Ensenada, Valle, Rosarito

 Pai Pai (Small Zipline Option)

-Pai Pai is an eco-animal park located on the way to La Bufadora.
+Pai Pai is a private zoo with capybara village, tigers, monkeys, located on the way to La Bufadora.
+Super great place.

 It does have a zipline, but: